nk2655/DA_Project_3_Data-Wrangling-with-mongoDB-openStreetMap/README.md

 ##### Zip Codes
 Postal code strings posed a different sort of problem, forcing a decision to strip all leading and trailing characters before and after the main 5-digit zip code.
 This effectually dropped all leading state characters (as in 'CA950543') and 4-digit zip code extensions following a hyphen ('95014-1899').
 This 5-digit constriction benefits MongoDB aggregation calls on postal codes.
 1) Although most of the zip code is correct, there're still a lot of zip code with incorrect 5 digit formats.
 We will process it like update street name.
-2 )The output of the clean zip code is summarised below.
-There are the format of 5 digits or string 'None'.
+2 )The output of the clean zip code are the format of 5 digits or string 'None'.

 ### 3. Data Overview
 This section contains basic statistics about the dataset and the MongoDB queries used to gather them.
+We from street import is_street_name, update_street, mapping_street, mapping_abbrev to cleaning street name
+We from zipcode import is_zipcode, update_zipcode to cleaning zipcode
+we use shape_elemnt function to wrangle data and parse it.
+We use process_map to write json and output to mongoDB.
 Preparing for MongoDB by converting XML to JSON
 In order to transform the data from XML to JSON, we need to follow these rules:
 1) Process only 2 types of top level tags: "node" and "way"